iai-callgrind/iai-callgrind/docs/src/benchmarks/binary_benchmarks.md

 place.
 Best start with the [Quickstart](./binary_benchmarks/quickstart.md) section.

-Setting up binary benchmarks is very similar to library benchmarks and it's a good idea to have a look at the [library benchmark](./library_benchmarks.md) section of this guide, too.
+Setting up binary benchmarks is very similar to library benchmarks, and it's a good idea to have a look at the [library benchmark](./library_benchmarks.md) section of this guide, too.